 - U.S. Sugar Production

 The United States is among the world's largest sugar producers.
 Unlike most other producing countries, the United States has both large and well-developed sugarcane and sugar beet industries.
 Since the mid-1990s, sugarcane has accounted for about 45 percent of the total sugar produced domestically, and sugar beets for about 55 percent of production.
-U.S. sugar production expanded from an early 1980s' average of 6.0 million short tons, raw value (STRV) to an average 8.1 million STRV in the 2000s.
+U.S. sugar production expanded from an early 1980s' average of 6.0 million short tons, raw value (STRV) to an average 8.1 million STRV since 2005/06.
 The production increases are due to a substantial investment in new processing equipment, the adoption of new technologies, the use of improved crop varieties, and acreage expansion (because of higher prices for sugar relative to alternative crops).

 Sugarcane production.
 Sugarcane is one of the essential raw material sources of manufactured sugar in the United States.
 Sugarcane, a tall perennial grass, is grown in tropical and semitropical climates.
 After the planting of cane stalk cuttings, the plant matures in 1-2 years.
 Two to four crops are harvested from the original plantings, unless the plants are impaired or destroyed by frost, disease, or other causes.
 Once harvested, sugarcane must be processed quickly before its sucrose deteriorates.

 In the United States, sugarcane is produced in Florida, Louisiana, Hawaii, and Texas.
 Acreage of sugarcane for sugar rose from an average 704,000 acres in the first half of the 1980s to 885,000 acres in between FY2010-16.
 Over the same period, sugar produced from sugarcane grew from 2.910 million STRV to 3.623 million STRV.